 We will fiercely advocate for our clients, going to trial when necessary, to obtain the financial compensation that you and your family need to regain stability and security after a birth injury.

 At Morris James, our attorneys have been standing up for victims since we opened our doors in 1932.
-If you have other questions about a birth injury, you may find answers in our Birth Injury FAQs, or you can contact us online or call us at 302.655.2599 to learn more.
+If you have other questions about a birth injury, you may find answers in our Birth Injury FAQs, or you can contact us online or call 302.888.6857 to find out more.